djalbat/reaction/README.md

 ## Roadmap

-- Hooking into [Redux](https://github.com/reactjs/react-redux) is a priority, watch this space.
+- Hooking into [Redux](https://github.com/reactjs/react-redux) is a priority.
+This is now underway.

 ## Contact